 Residency Programs at Mount Tremper Arts

-Between September - May we offer affordable residencies open to all performance artists and/or ensembles who create contemporay works of art.
-Artists have exclusive 24/7 use of the studio building plus a shared kitchen and houseing for up to 12 people.
+Mount Tremper Arts offers below-market rental residencies open to all performance artists and/or ensembles who create contemporary works of art.
+Artists have exclusive 24/7 use of the studio building plus a shared kitchen and housing for up to 12 people.
 Rates are $650 for 1 week and $90 for additional days.
-For more information on Subsidized Residencies, please contact Mathew Pokoik.
+For more information on Subsidized Residencies, please contact Crystal Wei.
 Send your company’s name, website or place to view work, and a short proposal for the purpose of your residency.

 Available residency slots can be seen by viewing our Calendar here.